pivotal/docs-platform-automation/docs/concepts/variables.md

-# Variables

-## What are Platform Automation Toolkit variables?
+# Platform Automation Toolkit variables

 Variables provide a way to define parameters for a YAML document.
 Each variable has a value and can be referenced in one or more locations.
 Variables are used in the Platform Automation Toolkit [tasks][task-reference].
 One example usage is in [configure director][configure-director].